rodoviario/tinypressco.github.io/_posts/2014-04-06-github-page-build-warning-maruku-and-kramdown.markdown

 ---
-published: true
+published: false
-title: [Github] page build warning, Maruku and Kramdown
+title: [Github] Page build warning, Maruku and Kramdown
 layout: post
 ---
 If you received a page build warning email that you should change your Markdown interpreter, it is time to switch from Maruku to Kramdown.